Ця сторінка також доступна українською.

 In addition, Rohatyn Jewish Heritage aims to erect matzevot which were uprooted in the cemetery but not removed during World War II, where it is possible for us to do that; several headstones are candidates for this heavy work.
 We hope to learn from and lean on the experience of expert cemetery rehabilitation organizations in central Europe, such as the Stowarzyszenie Magurycz (Magurycz Association) of Poland, now with almost two decades of experience in rescue and rehabilitation of headstones in distressed cemeteries of all faiths in Poland and Ukraine, especially those where the original community was displaced or destroyed and no local members are able to care for the stones and grounds.
 It may never be possible to determine where some of these displaced headstones once stood in the cemetery; about this issue, we will seek the advice of the Rabbi of Ivano-Frankivsk.

-Signage and Information Design
+Directional and Information Signage

 Fence and Gate Repair (or Replacement)